psychemedia/storytelling-notes/fairy_midwife.md

 ```

+The fifth identified tale type describes a tale in which *"[a] fairy husband procur[es] for his wife the attendance of a human midwife"*.
+In the *Aarne-Thompson-Uther (ATU)* classification scheme, it is designated as tale type 476.

-*The Fairy Midwife*, also often referred to as *The Fairy Ointment* or *Fairy Nurse* *(Aarne-Thompson-Uther (ATU) type 476\*)* is a widely collectly, and frequently localised, tale of dealings with the fairies.
-Typically, we might imagine a scene late at nigh.
-There's a knock at the door.
+The tale of *The Fairy Midwife*, also often referred to as *The Fairy Ointment* or *Fairy Nurse*, typically starts late at night, with a knock at the door.
 A midwife, or nurse, is called upon to help in the delivery or care of a fairy child.
 As part of their duties, thet are told to wipe a special ointement over the child's eyes.
 Mistakenly getting some of the ointment into their own eye, the midwife/nurse becomes capable of seeing into the fairy otherworld from that eye.
 After unwittingly revealing herself to be so enchanted, the midwife/nurse is punished with the loss of the glamoury eye.

 The gist of the tale can be found in the following versions taken from the Irish Schools Collection.
 In each case, the human visitor is taken to a sumptuous location, and application of the ointment then reveals a terrible scene.